brentp/smoove/README.md

 `lumpy-smoother` will:

 1. parallelize calls to `lumpy_filter` to extract split and discordant reads required by lumpy
-2. further filter `lumpy_filter` calls to remove high-coverage, spurious regions.
+2. further filter `lumpy_filter` calls to remove high-coverage, spurious regions;
+   this will make lumpy faster and less memory-hungry.
 3. parallelize calling cnvnator if it is on the $PATH, including splitting the reference as it requires. calls to `lumpy_filter` and `cnvnator` are in the same process-pool for maximum efficiency
 4. calculate per-sample metrics for mean, standard deviation, and distribution of insert size as required by lumpy.